ISO and the Translation Industry

 Certain industries have more stringent standards.
 Medical translations require different standards to be observed.

 What is ISO?

 ISO works by way of a set of rules called the ISO/IEC Directives (which also contain requirements on the presentation of standards).
-The overall purpose of ISO is to set standards so only quality translation is produced by professional translation companies.
+The overall purpose of ISO is to set standards so professional translation companies produce only quality translations.

 What are the ISO 9000 Standards?